People who like to travel are cool, but people who travel with ILP are even cooler — here’s what a few of our alumni have been up to.

-Taylor first volunteered in Nanjing, China two years ago…and is now the Head Teacher at the same school!
-The reason?
+Taylor first volunteered in China two years ago…and went back to Head Teach at the same school.

 She ended up LOVING her semester which opened her up to teaching in Asia after she had finished school ... " I did some research about potential ways I could return to Asia to continue teaching.
 After a few years, I decided public school system in South Korea best fit what I was looking for.
 I’m now employed as a Native English Teacher at two middle schools in Gwangju, South Korea."

 Um, that's rad!